 10. Time to build your website

-With a CMS, you can now proceed to build a website that puts your web design service front and center.
+With a CMS, you can now build a website that puts your web design service front and center.

-Whichever the case, make sure the template is mobile responsive so potential clients can view it across different platforms and screen sizes.
+Whichever the case, ensure the template is mobile responsive so potential clients can view it across different platforms and screen sizes.